 Sometimes the software can take quite a while to save a file.
-The time it takes to save a file is dependent on the size of the capture and the performance of your PC, mainly the disk drive performance.
+The time it takes to save a file depends on the size of the capture and the performance of your PC, mainly the disk drive performance.
 Saving to a network location could be considerably slower.

-In a quick test here with an SSD and a capture consuming about 2.5 GB of memory, the save process took 12.6 seconds.
+In our quick test with an SSD and a capture consuming about 2.5 GB of memory, the save process took 12.6 seconds.
 Save time should be linearly proportional to memory usage, so a 12 GB file should take about 60 seconds to save on my computer.